Azure/swagger-to-sdk/README.md

   --pr-repo-id PR_REPO_ID
                         PR repo id.
 If not provided, no PR is done --message MESSAGE, -m MESSAGE
                         Force commit message. {hexsha} will be the current REST SHA1 [default: Generated from {hexsha}] --project PROJECT, -p PROJECT
                         Select a specific project.
 Do all by default.
 You can use a substring for several projects.
   --base-branch BASE_BRANCH, -o BASE_BRANCH
                         The base branch from where create the new branch and where to do the final PR. [default: master] --branch BRANCH, -b BRANCH
                         The SDK branch to commit.
 Default if not Travis: autorest.
 If Travis is detected, see epilog for details
   --config CONFIG_PATH, -c CONFIG_PATH
-                        The JSON configuration format path [default:
+                        The JSON configuration format path [default: swagger_to_sdk_config.json] --autorest AUTOREST_DIR
-                        swagger_to_sdk_config.json]
-  --autorest AUTOREST_DIR
                         Force the Autorest to be executed.
-Must be a directory containing Autorest.exe
-  -v, --verbose         Verbosity in INFO mode
+Must be a directory containing Autorest.exe -v, --verbose         Verbosity in INFO mode
   --debug               Verbosity in DEBUG mode

+The script activates this additional behaviour if Travis is detected:
-If Travis is detected, --branch is setted by default to "RestAPI-PR{number}" if triggered by a PR, "RestAPI-{branch}" otherwise
+ --branch is setted by default to "RestAPI-PR{number}" if triggered by a PR, "RestAPI-{branch}" otherwise Only the files inside the PR are considered.
+If the PR is NOT detected, all files are used.
 ```

 # Configuration file swagger_to_sdk.json